eficode/robotframework-oxygen/DEVGUIDE.md

 rm -rf locustenv
 ```

-And shutdown the demo-app which was tested by locust with CTRL+D. You can also deactivate and delete `myenv` virtual environment if you wish.
+And shutdown the demo-app which was tested by locust with CTRL+D. You can also deactivate and delete `packagenv` virtual environment if you wish.